silagokth/fabric/README.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License
-along with SiLago, see `COPYING` file.
+along with SiLago, see `LICENSE` file.
 If not, see <https://www.gnu.org/licenses/>.